 Despite long hours reading, researching, and implementing his ideas, Dan enjoys spending time with his wife and twin daughter and son either on the ski slopes or water skiing.

-Jake Luplow, Director of Sales
+Jake Luplow, VP of Sales

 Jacob was born and raised in the Pacific Northwest.
 Academically, his background is in creative writing and art photography, while professionally, he is a trained sales and marketing expert.
 Jake leads a sales team throughout Washington and Oregon providing digital marketing and advertising services.
 Jake’s history with the @Talk organization goes back to its inception.
 He is an Eagle Scout who has always held community engagement and outreach close to his heart.
 In his free time, he enjoys hiking, yoga, writing, photography, and crystal singing bowl sound baths.